Healthy Homes Assessment Highbury

 Insulation Highbury

-The insulation of the ceiling and underfloor is a requirement to all rental homes from 1 July 2019.
-All landlords and property managers must ensure that the insulation is up to standards that are in line with the latest standard.
-In certain situations, the current ceiling insulation, or the insulation of the subfloor space may need to be added or replaced.
+The insulation of the ceiling and underfloor is required to all rental houses since 1 July 2019.
+All landlords and property managers should ensure that the insulation is in line with this new quality.
+In some instances, existing ceiling insulation or insulation in the subfloor space might require to be replaced or replaced.

-A well-insulated property will help to control condensation, and decrease the risk of mould and dampness, and will also make more easy to the house to retain heat.
+A properly insulated home will reduce the risk of condensation and lower the chance of mould and dampness and it will make it easier to the house to retain heat.

 Learn more about the Healthy Homes insulation quality.